 Our editors have independently selected the items featured in this article because we think they’re worth knowing about.
 Shop TODAY has affiliate relationships so we may get a small share of the revenue if you buy something through our links.

-Recently, while listening to a mattress store commercial on the radio, I heard that humans are the most sleep deprived species on earth.
-It could just be a ploy to get listeners to go mattress shopping.
-Still, I can relate.
+I was recently listening to a mattress store commercial on the radio and learned that humans are the most sleep deprived species on earth.
+It might be a ploy to get listeners to go mattress shopping, but the fact is pretty relatable.

-The resting zombie face I've had for way too many days this summer made me decide to try Amazon’s best-selling sleep mask.
-This $8 eye cover from Alaska Bear worked for the 10,400 reviewers who gave it a cumulative 4.5-star rating.
-How could it not work for me?
+The resting zombie face I've had over the last few weeks was finally enough motivation to try Amazon’s bestselling sleep mask.
+This $10 eye cover from Alaska Bear worked for over 11,700 reviewers who gave it a cumulative 4.4-star rating out of 5 stars, so how could it not work for me?

 The sleep mask is surprisingly cool and comfortable

 I have a fear that if I sleep with anything over my face it creates a breeding ground for bacteria.
 This mask doesn’t feel like it’s trapping heat — but if it ever did, I could loosen it with the adjustable headband.
 Unlike the Velcro straps of my eye masks past, this one has plastic adjusters that don’t stick to my hair.